CTL-Fed-Security/ansible-ipaserver/README.md

 Requirements
 ------------

-Primarily tested and functional on Fedora, but open to others.
+- Primarily tested and functional on Fedora, but open to others.
+- CentOS 8
+- CentOS 7

 Role Variables
 --------------